-- 20. Original design rockets cannot be a modification of a pre-existing kit and must be of original design. - 21.
-Original design rockets must be designed by the exhibitor(s). - 22.
-Exhibitor(s) must be 11 years of age (4-H age) or older to enter an original design rocket. - 23.
+- 19. "Scale models\" entered in the scale model class may be judged based on their paint scheme.
+The judge may deduct up to one ribbon placing for not following the paint scheme. - 20.
+"Scale Models\" displayed in the scale model class are to be finished and completed with a majority (greater than 70%) of decals.
+For all other rockets the use of decals is optional. - 21.
+Original design rockets cannot be a modification of a pre-existing kit and must be of original design. - 22.
+Original design rockets must be designed by the exhibitor(s). - 23.
+Exhibitor(s) must be 11 years of age (4-H age) or older to enter an original design rocket. - 24.
 Original design rockets must include detailed instructions, so that someone could construct the original designed rocket just like a kit purchased at a store.
-Instructions can be as many pages as needed to convey full and complete construction techniques. - 24.
+Instructions can be as many pages as needed to convey full and complete construction techniques. - 25.
 For a rocket entered in the original design classes, describe in the summary how the rocket was tested for stability prior to flying.
 Swing testing of the rocket is required.
 Other tests and calculations are strongly encouraged.
 Exhibitors must include documentation of the swing test.
-Failure to swing test a rocket will result in a deduction of TWO ribbon placings. - 25.
-Rockets that use more than one 'D' engine or equivalent are consider mid or high-power rockets in 4-H. - 26.
-Mid and High-Power exhibitors must be at least 14 years of age by January 1 of the current year. - 27.
+Failure to swing test a rocket will result in a deduction of TWO ribbon placings. - 26.
+Rockets that use more than one 'D' engine or equivalent are consider mid or high-power rockets in 4-H. - 27.
+Mid and High-Power exhibitors must be at least 14 years of age by January 1 of the current year. - 28.
 In addition to the information packet completed for all rockets, a high-power information form is to be completed and placed inside of the information packet.
-This may be downloaded from http://rocketry.engtech4ks.com/ - 28.
-Exhibitors in the mid and high-power divisions must hold memberships in either NAR or Tripoli organizations. - 29.
+This may be downloaded from http://rocketry.engtech4ks.com/ - 29.
+Exhibitors in the mid and high-power divisions must hold memberships in either NAR or Tripoli organizations. - 30.
 The NAR High Power Rocket Safety Code applies to the construction and launching of all rockets displayed in this division.
-As such all mid and high-power rocketry exhibitors must comply with the NAR High Power Rocket Safety Code that is in effect as of October 1st of the current 4-H year. - 30.
-All rockets in the mid and high-power divisions are to be launched under adult supervision by the 4-H member who constructed the rocket. - 31.
+As such all mid and high-power rocketry exhibitors must comply with the NAR High Power Rocket Safety Code that is in effect as of October 1st of the current 4-H year. - 31.
+All rockets in the mid and high-power divisions are to be launched under adult supervision by the 4-H member who constructed the rocket. - 32.
 For rockets launched using an engine(s) that have 160.1 ('H' engine or equivalent amount of smaller engines) Newton's-seconds or larger, adult supervision must be provided by an individual having at least a level 1 high power certification.
 The 4-H member should also hold or be attempting to attain their level 1 high power certification if launching on this large of an engine.

-As defined by the National Association of Rocketry (NAR), a scale model is "any model rocket that is a true scale model of an existing or historical guided missile, rocket vehicle, or space vehicle, that has flown under rocket power."
-The intent of scale modeling is, according to the NAR, "is to produce an accurate, flying replica of a real rocket powered vehicle that is judged for craftsmanship in construction, finish, and flight performance."
-(NAR "Model Rocket Sporting Code" 52.1 https://bit.ly/3DIHMWs)
+As defined by the National Association of Rocketry (NAR), a scale model is "any model rocket that is a true scale model of an existing or historical guided missile, rocket vehicle, or space vehicle."
+The intent of scale modeling is, according to the NAR, "to produce an accurate, flying replica of a real rocket vehicle that exhibits maximum craftsmanship in construction, finish, and flight performance."
+(NAR "Pink Book" 50.1 4-1)